benjzhang/benjzhang.github.io/_pages/about.md

 <!-- My current interests include **rare event simulation for dynamical systems** and novel **sampling methods for Bayesian computation**.
  -->

 I earned my PhD in Computational Science and Engineering from MIT in 2022.
-My advisor was Youssef Marzouk who heads the [Uncertainty Quantification group](https://uqgroup.mit.edu).
+My advisor was [Youssef Marzouk](https://aeroastro.mit.edu/people/youssef-m-marzouk/) who heads the [Uncertainty Quantification group](https://uqgroup.mit.edu).
 I earned my Master's degree in Aeronautics & Astronautics at MIT in 2017, and my Bachelor's degrees in Engineering Physics and Applied Mathematics at UC Berkeley in 2015.
 I was a [MIT School of Engineering 2019-2020 Mathworks Fellow](https://engineering.mit.edu/students/graduate-student-fellowships/mathworks-fellows/).
 I spent the summer of 2017 as a research intern at United Technologies Research Center (now Raytheon), where I worked with [Tuhin Sahai](https://tuhinsahai.github.io/) on novel queuing systems.

 ## Recent news & upcoming events

 **May**: I will be attending the [Optimal transport in Data Science](https://icerm.brown.edu/topical_workshops/tw-23-otds/) at ICERM.
-I will present a poster on our recent work on the *Mean-Field Games Laboratory for Generative Modeling*.
+I will be presenting a poster on our recent work on the *Mean-Field Games Laboratory for Generative Modeling*.

-**April**: Announced exciting new preprint titled [A Mean-Field Games Laboratory for Generative Modeling](https://arxiv.org/abs/2304.13534).
+**April**: Excited to announce our new preprint titled [A Mean-Field Games Laboratory for Generative Modeling](https://arxiv.org/abs/2304.13534).
 This joint work with Markos Katsoulakis.
-We show that flow and diffusion-based generative models, including normalizing flows, score-based models, and Wasserstein gradient flows can be derived from a single mean-field games framework.
+We show that flow and diffusion-based generative models, including normalizing flows, score-based models, and Wasserstein gradient flows can be derived from a single unifying mean-field games framework.

 **February**: I am the creator and organizer of the [Learning Learning](https://www.umass.edu/mathematics-statistics/seminars/learning-learning-seminar).
 This is a seminar for students and postdocs to present their in-progress research, and practice giving research presentations.